Prehistoric times to Roman times

 The population of this area was religious.
 The burial mounds, with urns and other buried items, indicate a belief in an afterlife.
 Various burial mounds from the Bronze Age were excavated in the municipality of Veldhoven.
-Abundant interest in these burial mounds dates back to the 19th century.
+Interest in these burial mounds was already abundant in the 19th century.
 Treasure hunters would dig a hole in a burial mound, hoping to find an intact urn.
-Although many finds have found their way to museums in the Netherlands and Belgium, because of the treasure hunters’ retrieving methods, the information from these finds is incomplete and often unusable.
+Although many of these treasures have found their way to museums in The Netherlands and Belgium, the information from these finds is incomplete and often unusable because of the treasure hunters’ retrieving methods.
 Between 1948 and 1951, the National Office for Archaeological Research (Rijksdienst Oudheidkundig Bodemonderzoek – ROB) carried out an expert soil analysis in Oerle, providing important contributions to our current knowledge of the Bronze Age in the Netherlands.

 Restored Bronze Age burial mound at Toterfout.

 Toterfout’s urn is a household name in international archaeology.
-Thanks to this find, pottery from the Bronze Age could be dated better.
+Thanks to this find, Bronze Age pottery can now be dated more precisely.

 In the Iron Age (700 to 50 BC), the remains of the dead were placed in an urn and buried in a burial mound, urn field or burial field.
 Burial ceremonies also took place.
 Thanks to a number of excavations in Veldhoven, apprehension for this period has increased considerably in the past five hundred years.
 Museum ’t Oude Slot in Veldhoven and the Noordbrabants Museum in Den Bosch preserve objects from this period that have been found in Veldhoven throughout history.

-Pipe clay figurine of the Roman goddess Diana, found on Heers.
-This statue is currently kept in the Noord-Brabants Museum.
+Pipe clay figurine of the Roman goddess Diana, found at Heers and currently stored in the Noord-Brabants Museum.